HTTP-RPC/Kilo/README.md

 System.out.println(root.getChildren().get(0).getChildren().get(0).getName()); // January
 ```

+The interface effectively provides a "view" on the deserialized map data, allowing the consumer to interact with it more naturally.
 Concrete bean types are also supported, as are simple types, parameterized collections, and records.
 For example:

 ```java
 var value = BeanAdapter.coerce("2.5", Double.class);